Ryan Parent: Playing career

-As an Unrestricted Free Agent going into the 2012–13 season due to the NHL lock-out, Parent was signed to a professional try-out contract with the Norfolk Admirals of the AHL on October 24, 2012.
+An unrestricted free agent going into the 2012–13 season due to the NHL lock-out, Parent was signed to a professional try-out contract with the Norfolk Admirals of the AHL on October 24, 2012.
 Parent was later signed by NHL affiliate, the Anaheim Ducks, on a one-year contract on January 16, 2013.

 Coaching career

 On August 23, 2018, Parent was named as an assistant coach for the Binghamton Devils.
+He became interim head coach of the Utica Comets on November 6, 2024 when Kevin Dineen was fired.